J3698/j3698.github.io/_posts/2020-04-23-ispoketomyadvisor-making-registration-that-much-easier.markdown

 {% include img.html src="../pics/annoying.png" %}

-I painstaking find the small "yes," with my pointer and click yes.
+I painstaking find the small "yes," with my pointer.

 This would be fine, except that thrice more that day, after SIO slowly loads, I find myself finding that small "yes" button. _Yes, I spoke to